segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 of data scanned, or a flat-rate monthly cost.
 You can learn more about BigQuery pricing [here](https://cloud.google.com/bigquery/pricing).

-BigQuery allows you to setup [Cost Controls and Alerts](https://cloud.google.com/bigquery/cost-controls) to help control and monitor costs.
+BigQuery allows you to set up [Cost Controls and Alerts](https://cloud.google.com/bigquery/cost-controls) to help control and monitor costs.
 If you want to learn more about what BigQuery will cost you, they've provided [this